Genetic counseling is guidance given by a health professional

 understand their risk of getting a disease related to genetics or of having a

-child with an inherited (genetic) disease, such as sickle cell disease, cystic
+child with an inherited (genetic) condition, such as sickle cell disease, cystic

 fibrosis, or hemophilia.